animal-tree/BrokenWisdoms-TheReturnofNort/4-Faith.md

 > ### $\Huge &#8221;$

 > [!NOTE]
-> That's how the note ended.
->
 > It's expressing a strong belief that the world doesn't have heart, and that the part of it that does wants me to be free of pain, literally, un-metaphorically, seriously.
-This excerpt also addresses the question of whether it's amoral for somebody "to do that to someone," as in, the question of whether a suicide victim is selfish for "choosing" that path:
+This excerpt also addresses the question of whether it's amoral for somebody "to do that to someone," as in, the question of whether a suicide victim is selfish for "choosing" that path.
 >
 > I didn't share with anybody that I was going to do it.